-Well, of course I would.
+Well, of course I would believe.
 But not the same way as I do now.
-I’ve both witnessed and received a great many miracles in my life.
-I visit, see, sleep, and hang out with my heavenly family day and night.
-So without the Resurrection—the ultimate confirmation of Jesus’ godhood and Christ’s role in the Trinity—I’m not so sure.
-I can’t say whether I would have preferred the gospels, or Judaism, or Buddha, or stock trading.
-I might not have believed in God at all.
-Worse, if Christ had lived, would the Gospel even exist today?
+During my life I’ve witnessed and received a number of miracles.
+I visit, sleep, eat, and hang out with the heavenly family day and night.
+But without the Resurrection—the ultimate confirmation of Jesus’ godhood and his role in the Trinity—I’m not so sure.
+I cannot say whether I would have preferred the Gospels, Judaism, Buddha, or stock trading.
+I might not have believed in a God.

-What about yourself?
-If Christ had lived, would you still believe in him?
-How much does Jesus’ greatest miracle matter in your spiritual life?
+What’s more, if Christ had lived on, would the Gospels exist today?
+If he had lived, would we still believe in him?
+How much does Jesus’ greatest miracle matter in our lives and our civilization?

-I wish all readers a glorious celebration of Christ and life—with perhaps a compassionate sniffle or two.
+I wish readers a glorious celebration of Christ and life.
+With, perhaps, a compassionate sniffle or two.

 — Andrew Michael